YairHalberstadt/Blog/_posts/2018-07-30-Implementing-Malloc-A-Thought-Experiment.md

 #### Attempt 1.

-In this attempt, we will not attempt to worry about managing the memory in the data structures Malloc and Free use internally.
+In this attempt, we will not worry about managing the memory in the data structures Malloc and Free use internally.
 We will assume that they are all stored on some external memory and are garbage collected.
 We will of course remove this assumption later.

 To begin with Allocation is easy.
 We can store a pointer to the first free memory address, and when somebody asks for n units of memory, we can return the value of this pointer to them, and then increment our pointer by n.